Y Dolydd / Llanfyllin Union Workhouse

 If you would like to help us restore and maintain the Workhouse, you can become a member for £12 a year or simply donate by visiting this page.

-Recent Developments at the Workhouse have been the History Centre with DVD created in conjunction with Beehouse Films, which can be viewed daily.
+Recent Developments at the Workhouse have been the History Centre, funded by the Heritage Lottery Fund with DVD created in conjunction with Beehouse Films, which can be viewed daily.

 The current focus of activity is the restoration and development of the Master’s House, sometimes known as the “Octagon” at the centre of the Workhouse.
 This involves an appeal and various charitable activities.
 Details of the appeal are here.